Peggy Willis-Aarnio

 Peggy Willis-Aarnio (January 12, 1948 – January 9, 2016) was an American choreographer, historian, author and teacher of classical ballet.
-She was a professional dancer in the early 1970s with the Ft.
-Worth Ballet in Fort Worth, Texas.
-She was the first American ballet teacher to be sanctioned as a "Certified Practitioner and Teacher of the Teaching Method of Classical Ballet" by the Vaganova Academy in Saint Petersburg, Russia.
+She was a professional dancer in the early 1970s with the Fort Worth Ballet in Fort Worth, Texas.
+She was the first American to be sanctioned as a "Certified Practitioner and Teacher of the Teaching Method of Classical Ballet" by the Vaganova Academy in Saint Petersburg, Russia.

 Career

 Willis-Aarnio was a Professor Emerita and former head of the Dance Program in the Department of Theatre and Dance at Texas Tech University in Lubbock, Texas.
 She retired from active teaching after thirty-one years, but remained on the Graduate Faculty.
 She received her B.F.A. and her M.F.A.
 Degrees from Texas Christian University in 1970 and 1972.

 She studied with John Barker of New York, and Valentina Roumiantseva of the Vaganova Ballet Academy of St. Petersburg, Russia.
-In 1992, she received an invitation to complete her advanced level pedagogical studies in Teaching Method at the Vaganova Ballet Academy in Saint-Petersburg, Russia.
+In 1992, she received an invitation to complete her advanced level pedagogical studies in Teaching Method at the Vaganova Ballet Academy in Saint Petersburg, Russia.

 Willis-Aarnio choreographed more than 80 original ballets, including Dracula: The Ballet which aired on PBS in 1982.
 She created over 70 original ballets and modern ballet works for Texas Tech University students.

-She created two Classical Ballets for the Saint-Petersburg State and Academic Ballet (under the direction of Askold Makarov) and their guest soloist, Prima Ballerina Assoluta, Galina Mezentseva.
-She created the Diamond Ballet in 1999 for the St. Petersburg Ballet Theatre of Konstantin Tatchkine.
+She created two Classical Ballets for the Saint-Petersburg State and Academic Ballet (under the direction of Askold Makarov) and their guest soloist Galina Mezentseva.
+She created the Diamond Ballet in 1999 for the St Petersburg Ballet Theatre of Konstantin Tatchkine.

-Other works by Peggy Willis-Aarnio are, Beethoven: A Classical Inspiration (2000) The Bluegrass Fantasy (2005) and The Seven Last Words of Christ (2007) (based on the production by Iris Hensley) choreographed for the Saint-Petersburg Classic Ballet Theatre of Marina Medvetskaya.
+Other works by Peggy Willis-Aarnio include Beethoven: A Classical Inspiration (2000) The Bluegrass Fantasy (2005) and The Seven Last Words of Christ (2007) (based on the production by Iris Hensley) choreographed for the Saint-Petersburg Classic Ballet Theatre of Marina Medvetskaya.

-Willis-Aarnio's publications include, Agrippina Vaganova (1879–1951) : her place in the history of ballet and her impact on the future of classical dance, published in 2002 and the How to Teach Classical Ballet Series.
-She wrote, directed and supervised the series, Music for the Classical Ballet Lesson with Ludmilla Petrovna Vlasenko as pianist and wrote, directed and narrated the video series, Classical Ballet Lesson which featured Galina Mezentseva.
+Willis-Aarnio's publications include Agrippina Vaganova (1879–1951): her place in the history of ballet and her impact on the future of classical dance, published in 2002, and the How to Teach Classical Ballet series.
+She wrote, directed and supervised the series Music for the Classical Ballet Lesson with Ludmilla Petrovna Vlasenko as pianist, and wrote, directed and narrated the video series Classical Ballet Lesson which featured Galina Mezentseva.
 She also produced numerous educational materials throughout her 32 years as a professor at Texas Tech University.

 Early life

 Peggy Willis-Aarnio was born in Tampa, Florida.
-Her mother was Margaret Spangler Maria Dozier, a musician and professional model.
-Her step-father, Walter H. Dozier, was a Naval Officer.
-He was the Chief Pay Clerk for NATO.
-The family moved to Naples, Italy, where her mother enrolled her at the age of 8 and her sister Sheila, at age 6, in ballet lessons with Peggy Burns, who had been trained at the Sadler Wells in London.
+Her mother was Margaret Spangler Maria Dozier, who was business manager in a hospital.
+Her step-father, Walter H. Dozier, was a naval officer.
+He was the chief pay clerk for NATO.
+The family moved to Naples, Italy, where her mother enrolled her at the age of 8 and her sister Sheila, at age 6, in ballet lessons with Peggy Burns, who had been trained at Sadler's Wells in London.

 She returned to Florida when her father was stationed at the Navy Mine Defense Laboratory.